 - West Nile Virus

-- The evidence must show you served in the Southwest Asia theater of military operations, which includes military service on or after September 19, 2001 in Afghanistan.
+- The evidence must show you served in the Southwest Asia theater of military operations, as defined by regulation or served in Afghanistan on or after September 19, 2001,for benefits associated with certain presumptive diseases.

 - Medical evidence of treatment of the claimed disability or illness.